ubghacking/ubghacking.github.io/_pages/01_about.md

 permalink: /about/
 ---

 We are a group of information technology professionals during the day, and computer hackers by night.
-ALl team members work in the information security field in one fashion or another.
-There is a collective background from defenfisve security administrators, offensive penetration testers and red teamers.
+All team members work in the information security field in one fashion or another.
+There is a collective background from defensive security administrators, offensive penetration testers and red teamers.
 We share a common goal of having a passion to learn to sharpen our skills.
 Whether we are at our home doing Hack The Box, online Capture The Flag challenges, Pentesterlabs, or at a con participating, we all enjoy learning new ways to gain privileged access.

 Want to join our team?
 Message nanobyte#1089 on discord!